Gabriele Moreno Locatelli

-Gabriele Moreno Locatelli (May 3, 1959, in Canzo – October 3, 1993, in Sarajevo) was an Italian pacifist.
+Gabriele Moreno Locatelli (3 May 1959, in Canzo – 3 October 1993, in Sarajevo) was an Italian pacifist.
 He was killed by a Serbian sniper during the Bosnian War.

 Biography

 He was described as a sensitive and generous young man.
 He was a Catholic.
-He engaged very fast in diverse actions to help the most discriminated in Italy.
+He engaged very fast in diverse actions to help the most discriminated against in Italy.
 He was a student in theology and literature.
-A selection of his poetry and papers are included in the La mia strada book.
+A selection of his poetry and papers is included in the La mia strada book.

 Death

 Locatelli had joined the Beati i Costruttori di Pace (Blessed are the Peacemakers), a Catholic aid organization.
 The organization was there to deliver mail, assist the United Nations military in delivering food and clothing, and bring water and assistance to elderly and sick civilians in Sarajevo during the siege of Sarajevo.
 Locatelli was shot and killed by a sniper while crossing the Vrbanja bridge with four other peace activists and a peace flag in his hands.